 By the time I reach the third floor, I’m completely deflated.
 I catch Kiran on his way out.
 He’s ditched the porn-star robe for a pair of black Lycra shorts and a studded leather vest, and his bright-purple mohawk is in its full upright-and-locked position.

 “Whoa, whoa, whoa,” he says, stopping me with a leather-gloved hand before I walk right into his bike tire.
 “What’s wrong?”

 I let out a wobbly sigh and hold up the paper.
 I’m too devastated to tell anyone — even my best friend.

 I shake my head, fighting back tears.
 “He didn’t put it in.”

 I shake my head again.
 I’m on the verge of a total meltdown, but Kiran doesn’t have time to lend me a shoulder to cry on.
-His main gig is as a bike messenger, and he’s competing with a whole fleet of robo-messengers for business.
+His main gig is as a bike messenger, and he’s competing with a whole fleet of delivery bots for business.

 “I’m fine,” I lie.
 “I’ll be fine.”

 “You’re not fine,” says Kiran, instantly dropping his breezy smart-ass facade.
 He knows that this is serious.

 “I’m okay,” I choke.
 “You go on.
 I’m just gonna finish up a Layla piece before my shift.”